TanManWeb/localhost-conditional-tag/README.md

 - to display messages and/or execute snippets of code only on localhost
 - to display messages and/or execute snippets of code only on the live website

+## Installation
+1. Upload the entire "localhost-conditional-tag" folder to the "/wp-content/plugins/" directory.
+2. Activate the plugin through the "Plugins" menu in WordPress.

 ## Screenshots
 There are no screenshots because this plugin does not add anything to the WordPress backend.